Psynosaur/Psynosaur/README.md

 - Exploring security vulnerabilities in wireless devices and ethical hacking techniques
 - Engaged in weather satellite RF reception projects and building specialized antennas for Radio Astronomy
 - Published research on "Reverse Engineering Weather Station RF signals with an SDR and URH"

+**Unrestricted Radio Amateur license holder with callsign ZS1SCI** (2017-Present)
+- Can send wiggly stuff into space, sometimes it talks back.
+- Similarly, terrestrial wiggly stuff
+- Nothing has exploded so far...

 ## 🔬 Featured Projects